Girl Trends Are Everywhere. What The Hell Is Going On?

 AdvertisementADVERTISEMENT

-As Rukiat Ashawe at The Digital Fairy says to Refinery29 "femininity and girliness are synonymous with our oppression.
+As Rukiat Ashawe at The Digital Fairy tells Refinery29, "Femininity and girliness are synonymous with our oppression.
 A part of our emancipation has been to reject them."
 By reclaiming something that was once tainted, “girlhood” represents a new, alternative way to navigate the world.
 It’s a simple celebration of being a girl for the sake of being a girl, while removing men's stake in the equation.
 In this light, embracing girliness becomes more than an aesthetic choice; it evolves into a daily act of protest against the status quo.

 Continuing in this line of thinking, Rukiat attributes the popularity of the “girlhood” trend as, in part, “a reaction against hustle and grind culture”.
 The long-preached gospel of "having it all” seems to be dying a death, and this “girlhood” school of thought is steering this particular strain of contemporary feminism into more relaxed, carefree terrain.
 While the "girlboss" ideology encouraged women to emulate the traditional male path to success and prove themselves “equal” through status and power, “girlhood" rejects this narrative outright, removing men from the equation entirely.

 And in the present climate, is it any wonder?
-The roles of wife, homemaker, and mother, once considered essential, are now abstract and irrelevant to many — birth rates are down, the number of marriages taking place by the age of 32 has dropped from 47% to 29% since 1980; and the housing market’s freefall is leading to many millennials and Gen Z giving up on owning property entirely.
+The roles of wife, homemaker, and mother, once considered essential, are now abstract and irrelevant to many — birth rates are down, the percentage of people getting married is dropping, and the housing market’s freefall is leading to many millennials and Gen Z giving up on owning property entirely.
 With every silly little “girl dinner” or convoluted round of “girl math”, the TikTok girlies are laughing at carefully curated minimalist mood board accounts, we’re rejecting being “trad-wives” and “marriage material” and admitting that it’s much more fun to not worry about being sexy and to not take things so seriously, sometimes.

 AdvertisementADVERTISEMENT